Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 How to Reach Bali

 Air Asia is one of the major airlines operating to and from destinations in Asia.
-What I liked is that there were many flights operating from multiple cities in India at different times of the day.
+What I like about this airline is that there are many flights operating from multiple cities in India at different times of the day.
 I had lots of options when it came to choosing the city to fly out of India and the time of the day.
 One minus point though is that there is no checked luggage included.
 You will need to purchase that additionally if you wish to carry checked luggage.
-Other than that, Air Asia operates like any other budget airline I've seen in India.
+Other than that, Air Asia operates like any other budget airline I've flown with in India.

-I loved travelling with Malindo Air.
-There was so much leg room that I wasn't accustomed to seeing on budget airlines.
+I loved travelling by Malindo Air.
+There was so much legroom that I wasn't accustomed to seeing on budget airlines.
 Every seat came with a cute little back pillow.
 But that wasn't even the best part about travelling to Bali on a Malindo Air flight.
 There were entertainment units installed which had the latest TV shows and movies.
-In fact there were shows for kids and games as well.
+In fact, there were shows for kids and games as well.
 Another thing I liked was the 15 kg checked baggage that came free with my flight ticket purchase.
-However be careful that your checked bag does not weigh more than the permissible weight because the airline charges heavy fees for excess weight.
+However, be careful that your checked bag does not weigh more than the permissible weight because the airline charges heavy fees for excess weight.
 Believe me, I've made the mistake and regret the exorbitant amount I had to pay.

 Where to Stay in Bali

-Whether you're looking for a short stay or a long term stay, whether you're on a tight budget or willing to splurge, you'll easily find lots of options in Bali.
-Take a look at the kind of stays I booked during my budget Bali backpacking trip.
+Whether you're looking for a short stay or a long term stay, whether you're on a tight budget or willing to splurge, you'll easily find LOTS of options in Bali.
+Take a look at the kind of stays I booked during my budget trip to Bali.

 Book Hostels in Bali

 Bali has a lot of hostels with cool amenities.
-In fact for my entire Bali trip I had booked hostels everywhere.
+In fact, for most of my Bali trip, I had booked hostels.
 Each and every one of them came with a pool.
 How cool is that?!
 While I was in Canggu I stayed at the Canggu Castle hostel for quite a few days.
 The lounge and pool area was unlike anything I've ever seen in a hostel.
+Plus they had comfy beds, clean rooms and even a nice terrace.
 This hostel is located in the Berawa Canggu area which is close to a lot of beach clubs and some amazing cafes and restaurants.

 Rent Airbnbs in Bali

 The Indonesian Rupiah (IDR) which is used in Bali, Indonesia is a weak currency.
-As of November 2019, 1 Indian rupee (INR) is equivalent to 198 IDR.
-The Balinese currency is even weaker against the dollar or euro.
+As of 21 April 2020, 1 Indian rupee (INR) is equivalent to 204 IDR and 1 USD is equivalent to 15682.50 IDR.
 This gives a slight advantage to anyone making a budget trip to Bali from India or from the US or Europe.

-Where to Eat in Bali - Local Warungs
+Where to Eat in Bali During a Bali Budget Trip

-While there are plenty of cafes and upscale restaurants in Bali, I found that the most cost effective way to have a good meal was to visit a local warung.
-Warungs are small restaurants run by locals.
+While there are plenty of cafes and upscale restaurants in Bali, I found that the most cost-effective way to have a good meal was to visit a local warung.
+Warungs in Bali are small restaurants run by locals.
 A lot of warungs have a buffet system where you pick dishes you like and only pay for what you eat which can cost as less as IDR 25k (roughly INR 150 or 2 USD).
-On the other hand you can even order dishes.
-At the local warungs where I ate, I was able to have hearty delicious meals and unbelievable prices.
+On the other hand, you can even order dishes from a menu.
+At the local warungs where I ate, I was able to have hearty delicious meals at unbelievably cheap prices.
 I recommend Warung O-Em-Ge in Canggu for a good nasi goreng.

 Getting Around Bali

 Uber is an unpopular option in Bali.
 The taxi unions do not like having outside organisations taking away business.
 Therefore there's another alternative to Uber in Bali which is called Grab.
-It works just like any cab-providing app does.
-Just download the app, enter your destination and choose the type of ride.
+It works just like any cab-hailing app does.
+Just download the app, enter your pickup point and your destination and choose the type of ride.
 Another popular alternative is to book GoJek bikes in Bali.
-This is an other app called GoJek which you can use to order a 2-wheeler ride at dirt cheap rates.
-A person on a motorcycle will arrive, had you a helmet and take you to your destination.
+GoJek is an app which you can use to order a 2-wheeler ride at dirt cheap rates.
+A person on a motorcycle will arrive, hand you a helmet and take you to your destination.
 Apart from that, you can even hire taxis or rent motorcycles to get around Bali.

 Tips for a Bali Budget Trip

-While you can easily plan a budget trip to Bali, there are a few tips you can use to ensure your trip doesn't exceed the cost you had in mind.
+While you can easily plan a budget trip to Bali just because the place offers everything for lesser prices compared to a majority of the world, there are a few tips you can use to ensure your Bali budget trip doesn't exceed the cost you had in mind.

 The Ngurah Rai airport in Bali is located at Denpasar approximately an hour's ride away from popular places like Canggu, Seminyak or Ubud.
-The ride from the Bali airport to the city centre can cost a lot if you give in to the taxi operators there.
-That's because they charge extremely high rates to take you from the airport to city.
-The best way to avoid that is to get out of the airport, cross the road to reach the parking and order a Grab or Bluebird taxi which charges nominal and fair rates.
+The ride from the Bali airport to the city centre can cost a lot if you give in to the exorbitant rates of the taxi operators there.
+The best way to avoid paying a heavy fare price to go from Bali airport to the city is to get out of the airport, cross the road to reach the parking and order a Grab or Bluebird taxi which charge nominal and fair rates.
 Beware that technically these taxis are banned at the airport but you can find them at the parking lot pick-up point.
 Read this article for more details, which I found quite helpful.

 Beware of Currency Exchange Scams

 While there are a few popular Bali scams, you need to especially be wary of the currency exchange scam.
-If you find that you're getting an exchange rate which sounds too good to be true, then it probably is!
-The way the scam takes place is that you're given a very good exchange rate.
+If you find that you're getting an exchange rate which sounds too good to be true, chances are that it probably is!
+The way the scam takes place is that some local currency exchange shop will offer you a very good exchange rate.
 Once you hand over your money, a person sitting behind a counter counts the local currency to give you.
 Then they hand over the money to you.
 So what's the catch?
 After they have counted the money, they drop a few bills without you noticing and then hand over the money to you.
 So before you exit, count the entire amount handed over to you.
+If possible, exchange your currency at the airport or inside a bank.

 Know Where to Withdraw Money in Bali

-If you go through online forums, you'll come across a lot of people who say they lost a lot of money after withdrawing money from an atm or they lost money after their card was swallowed by the atm.
+If you go through online forums, you'll come across a lot of people who say that they lost a lot of money after withdrawing money from an atm or they lost money after their card was swallowed by the atm.
 You can read about these scams in detail by doing a quick search.
-The way to avoid it is by only using atms located inside a bank.
-And another thing to remember is to never use an atm inside a convenience store.
-A lot of these scams can end up with you losing a lot or all of the money in your card and will rock your Bali budget trip.
-Always cover the keypad with your hand while entering your pin in the atm machine and only use an atm inside a bank.
+The way to avoid it is by only using ATMs located inside a bank.
+Another thing to remember is to never use an ATM inside a convenience store.
+Those ATMs are almost always rigged to swallow your card and scamming you out off a lot of money which can mess with your budget trip to Bali.
+Also, remember to always cover the keypad with your hand while entering your pin in the ATM machine and only use an ATM inside a bank.

 Buy a Local Sim Card upon Arrival